xvs32x/tinymce-responsivefilemanager/README.md

 ~~composer require xvs32x/tinymce-responsivefilemanager~~

-While the original repository not updated you can use this by adding to your composer
+While the original repository not updated you can use this by adding to your composer.json
 ```
     "require": {
         ...